borislobanov92/mean-blog/README.md

-# MEAN-stack app for fun and learning
+# MEAN-stack app for fun